christina-ml/christinas-pern-cta-store-app/README.md

 - Using the `map()` method on the `FourOFour.js` page to show a list of words beginning with the letter "C" from an array.

+- New & Edit forms: For Ratings, which must be between 1-5, set min and max values the user can enter as numbers.
+This is specifed in the `schema.sql` file in backend db.

 # PERN Final Project Template